Resource Library

 Series: Juvenile Policy and Code Development 5-Part Virtual Learning Series

-This course is a five-part virtual learning series hosted by the Tribal Youth Resource Center and presented by the Honorable Pat Sekaquaptewa.
-The course will provide a virtual learning experience to support the development or enhancement of Tribal juvenile justice ...read more
+This course is a five-part virtual learning series hosted by the Tribal Youth Justice Resource Center and presented by the Honorable Pat Sekaquaptewa.
+The course will provide a virtual learning experience to support the development or enhancement of Tribal juvenile ...read more

 Series: Navigating Ethical Rules in Juvenile Healing to Wellness Courts